Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Numerical demonstration

 \subsection{Introductory example: Bayesian calibration of a porous media flow's permeability field}

 We first investigate the Bayesian reconstruction problem for a two-dimensional porous media flow in ${\Omega:=[0,1]\times[0,1]}$ with boundary $\Gamma$.
 The fluid flow is characterized by its velocity field $\bu(\bc)$ that emerges due to the pressure field $p(\bc)$, with $\bc$ denoting the spatial coordinates and the (isotropic) permeability tensor $K(\bx, \bc)=k(\bx, \bc)\cdot I$.
 Here, $\bx$ denotes a (high-dimensional) parameterization of the spatially varying permeability function $k(\bx, \bc)$.
-We prescribe a pressure boundary condition (BC) $g(\bc)$ on the boundary $\Gamma$.
+An illustration of the computational domain $\Omega$ along with the ground-truth permeability field $k(\bxgt, \bc)$ is provided in Figure \ref{fig:poro_example}.
+We prescribe a pressure BC $g(\bc)$ on the boundary $\Gamma$.
+This first simple example was chosen to establish a controlled environment for which the HF posterior can be calculated (as the governing equations are simple enough to motivate adjoint-based model gradients) and several LF model variants of different quality can be generated.
+In particular, we will study the effect of deviating LF and HF physics by artificially altering the LF's boundary conditions \wrt the HF model.
+We emphasize that this artificial change of BCs was chosen to study the effect of deviating physics in isolation and to allow exact computation of reference posteriors.
+In realistic scenarios, LF models would typically keep boundary conditions close to the HF to remain informative while still being efficient.
+Please see also Remark \ref{rem:smoothing_filter} for further details on the mathematical effect of deviation model behavior on the MF posterior.